JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.pdf.md

 ### Multiple cluster examples

 By using the shape generators mentioned above, we can create various examples of multiple clusters.
-The package includes some of these examples, which are described in Table \@ref(tab:odd-shape-tb-pdf).
+The package includes some of these examples, which are described in @tbl-odd-shape-tb.

 ::: {.cell}